DariusRain/Xtract/README.md

 ### Theories in question
 Would love for Xtract to be a web application or a API at the minimum.
 Problem is the webdriver client, and how that would be able to run on a server with no browser.
  Aware of [alternatives](https://www.guru99.com/selenium-with-htmlunit-driver-phantomjs.html) but still weary on asynchronous and or dynamic elements from Javascript.
-If that can be implemented then I will have an API where developers can write "Xtract scripts" then recieve through file via various protocols.
+If that can be implemented then I will have an API where developers can write "Xtract scripts" then recieve the exctraction as a response via various protocols.

 ### Dependencies